Arctic Valley Road Scenic Drive

 After another mile of switchbacks and four-wheel-drive road, you’ll arrive at the top.
 Here you’ll find Alpenglow Ski Area, which offers miles of hiking trails and late summer berry picking.

 There is a parking-fee area at the Rendezvous Peak Trailhead.
-This is an easy to moderate 3 to 3.5 mile hike depending on the route you take on the decent.
+This is an easy to moderate 3 to 3.5 mile hike depending on the route you take on the descent.

 If people suggest climbing Flattop, tell them you’d rather climb Rendezvous Peak.
 Flattop is arguably Alaska’s most popular (and therefore, most crowded) mountain; Rendezvous is far less crowded and offers better views from the summit.
 See them by hiking up 1,500 feet to the 4,050-foot summit.